A

 Mangopay has a robust and diverse group of credit institution partners, allowing it to reduce the risk exposure to only one.

-Mangopay is audited by the CSSF on its safeguarding practices.
+Mangopay is audited by the CSSF and the FCA on its safeguarding practices.

 F